aliasnille/pap-api/README.md

 **_Open API that checks and verifies Swedish addresses and postal codes._**

+**Note:** For more information in Swedish, please visit [www.papapi.se](https://www.papapi.se/).

 ## Introduction

-For 10 years I worked as a web developer and in recent years I have been working more and more APIs of various kinds.
+For more than 10 years I worked as a web developer and in recent years I have been working more and more with APIs of various kinds.
 This has created an interest in me for APIs.
 When the vacation were approaching, I got time to develop my own API, maybe nothing revolutionary but a moderate project for me to test and learn.
 My API is now finished and launched publicly.
 With PAP-API, you can easily retrieve data in XML, JSON or JSONP to check and verify addresses and postal codes in Sweden.